 - Oral examinations can be carried out in individual cases in agreement with the examiner via digital formats or in presence under special hygiene conditions.

 - Written examinations (presence tests) will be conducted under special hygiene conditions until further notice.
 In individual cases, written examinations may be conducted using digital formats.
 Further information can be obtained from the examiner.

 - Please bring the signed form "Rules of behaviour and hygiene for conducting exams at TU Bergakademie Freiberg" with you to the examination

-- All repetition periods are interrupted in SS 2020 for one semester and do not continue.
+- All repetition periods are also interrupted in WS 2020/21 for one semester and do not continue.
 All current repetition periods are thus automatically extended by the current semester.
 Notification of deadlines will not be issued for the current semester.